reactables/reactables/packages/core/README.md

 ## Description

 Reactive state management with RxJS.
+Core API for building reactables.

 ## Table of Contents